cairo-book/cairo-book/src/ch03-01-arrays.md

 ### `get()` Method

 The `get` function returns an `Option<Box<@T>>`, which means it returns an option to a Box type (Cairo's smart-pointer type) containing a snapshot to the element at the specified index if that element exists in the array.
 If the element doesn't exist, `get` returns `None`.
 This method is useful when you expect to access indices that may not be within the array's bounds and want to handle such cases gracefully without panics.
-Snapshots will be explained in more detail in the [References and Snapshots](ch04-02-references-and-snapshots.md) chapter.
+Snapshots will be explained in more detail in the ["References and Snapshots"][snapshots] chapter.

 Here is an example with the `get()` method:

 ```rust
 {{#include ../listings/ch03-common-collections/no_listing_03_array_get/src/lib.cairo}}
 ```

+[snapshots]: ./ch04-02-references-and-snapshots.md#snapshots

 ### `at()` Method